oden-lang/SublimeLinter-contrib-oden/README.md

 SublimeLinter-contrib-oden
 ================================

+# This README is a work in progress.
+Please ignore it for the time being #

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-oden.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-oden)

 This linter plugin for [SublimeLinter][docs] provides an interface to [oden](__linter_homepage__).
 It will be used with files that have the “__syntax__” syntax.